japila-books/spark-sql-internals/docs/spark-sql-Analyzer-FindDataSourceTable.md

 # FindDataSourceTable Logical Evaluation Rule -- Resolving UnresolvedCatalogRelations

-`FindDataSourceTable` is a link:catalyst/Rule.md[Catalyst rule] for <<apply, resolving UnresolvedCatalogRelations>> (of Spark and Hive tables) in a logical query plan.
+`FindDataSourceTable` is a catalyst/Rule.md[Catalyst rule] for <<apply, resolving UnresolvedCatalogRelations>> (of Spark and Hive tables) in a logical query plan.

-`FindDataSourceTable` is part of link:spark-sql-Analyzer.adoc#extendedResolutionRules[additional rules] in `Resolution` fixed-point batch of rules.
+`FindDataSourceTable` is part of spark-sql-Analyzer.md#extendedResolutionRules[additional rules] in `Resolution` fixed-point batch of rules.

 [[sparkSession]][[creating-instance]]
-`FindDataSourceTable` takes a single link:SparkSession.md[SparkSession] to be created.
+`FindDataSourceTable` takes a single SparkSession.md[SparkSession] to be created.

 [source, scala]
 ----